shirha/oblivion/ns/readme.md

 [Nordic Souls Recipe Finder](https://shirha.github.io/oblivion/ns/)

+The Recipe panel contains 15500 depending on what is selected in the Filters panel.
+The Filters panel manages a pool for ingredients and effects.
+Each pool is separated in included and excluded lists.
+They can be moved between these lists using the ➕︎ and ➖︎ buttons.

 The goal of the recipe finder is to make it easy to grind out the most expensive potions.
 When you run out of an ingredient at the top of the list just click it and it goes into the ingrdient excluded pool.